-Hanauma Bay is also a nature preserve, and should be respected when visiting.
-The facility provides you with everything you need to know to ensure the bay remains at its pristine state.
-The bay can be accessed through “The Bus” system, and is approximately a 40 minute commute from Waikiki.
+Hanauma Bay is also a nature preserve and should be respected when visiting.
+The facility provides you with everything you need to know to ensure the bay remains in its pristine state.
+The bay can be accessed through “The Bus” system and is approximately a 40-minute commute from Waikiki.

 Shop at Kalakaua Avenue

 If you are staying in Waikiki throughout your trip, you will most likely stumble across Kalakaua Avenue.
 This is the buzzing tourist hub of the city.
-The street is located in the heart of Waikiki, and leads travellers directly to Waikiki beach.
-Lined with delicious restaurants, countless big brand stores, charming souvenir stores and handy convenient stores, this street proves to be an attraction within itself.
+The street is located in the heart of Waikiki and leads travellers directly to Waikiki beach.
+Lined with delicious restaurants, countless big brand stores, charming souvenir stores and handy convenient stores, this street proves to be an attraction in itself.

 At night Kalakaua Avenue is transformed with tiki torches lighting the streets, buildings brightly lit and buskers putting on entertaining performances.
 It truly becomes the perfect envision of what tourists expect when visiting Hawaii.

 Waikiki Beach is the perfect spot to kick up your feet and get some good, solid hours of relaxation under your belt.
 Float within the clear, pristine waters and admire the city from a different perspective.
 Try water sports such as surfing, or rent a paddleboard and calmly float over the water.

 Despite being THE go to the beach when visiting Hawaii, you can always find a quieter spot along the stretch to soak up some serenity.